learn-vuejs/vue-patterns/docs/patterns/README.md

 ### Render Function or JSX

-If you use render function or JSX in your vue application, you can apply all the techniques such as `if else` and `switch case` statement and `ternary` and `logical` operator.
+If you use render functions or JSX in your vue application, you can apply all the techniques, such as the `if else` and `switch case` statements and `ternary` and `logical` operators.

 `if else` statement